Francesca Bianchi

 Alexander Betts

-Betts is a postdoc at Harvard, specialising in arithmetic and anabelian geometry, relating fundamental groups of varieties to their arithmetic properties.
+Betts worked in the Collaboration as a postdoc at Harvard, specialising in arithmetic and anabelian geometry, relating fundamental groups of varieties to their arithmetic properties.
 His thesis, completed at the University of Oxford under the supervision of Minhyong Kim, showed that classical Néron-Tate height functions on abelian varieties admit very natural descriptions in terms of fundamental groups of torsors on abelian varieties.
+In 2024, he joined Cornell as a tenure-track Assistant Professor.

 Ben Breen